National conventions for writing telephone numbers: Norway

-Norwegian telephone numbers are 8 digits long.
+Norwegian telephone numbers have eight digits.
 A number to a fixed line is written in four groups of two separated by spaces, AA AA AA AA.
-Phone numbers in 8xx series is written in three groups, AAA AA AAA.
+Phone numbers in the 8xx series are written in three groups, AAA AA AAA.
 This makes it easy to determine if the B-number is SMS capable.
 Mobile numbers start with 4 or 9.

 Poland

-Telephone numbers in Poland are 9 digits long.
+Telephone numbers in Poland have nine digits.
 For mobile phones, the preferred format is AAA-AAA-AAA.
 For landline phones, the preferred format is AA-BBB-BB-BB, where AA is area code.
 Occasionally, you can encounter numbers formatted as (AA) BBB-BB-BB.
 Omitting area code is not permitted, because nowadays it is always required.

 Portugal

-Telephone numbers in Portugal Country code +351 are 9 digits long.
-According to present day a number to a fixed line is written in three groups of two separated by spaces, AAA AAA AAA.
+Telephone numbers in Portugal have nine digits.
+A number to a fixed line is written in three groups of two separated by spaces, AAA AAA AAA.
 Cellphone numbers are written in three groups, AAA AAA AAA.
 Mobile numbers start with 9.

 Romania

-Starting with 2002 phone numbers in Romania are 10 digits long, the first digit always being 0.
+Starting with 2002 phone numbers in Romania have ten digits, the first digit always being 0.
 The preferred format is AAAA-AAA-AAA for mobile, except for landline phones in Bucharest where the preferred format is AAA-AAA-AA-AA.